 technical and medical assistance

-You can collect your bib number at the Expo Village at Allianz MiCo gate 3 in Milan:
+You can collect your race bib at the Expo Village at Allianz MiCo gate 3, in Milan:

-The races will kick off at 9 AM on Sunday, November 23, 2025, starting from Viale Eginardo.
+The races will start at 9 AM on Sunday, November 23, 2025, from Viale Eginardo.

 To be ranked:

-As a foreign athlete, you must be registered with the Athletics Federation in your country affiliated with World Athletics
+As a foreign athlete, you must be registered with the Athletics Federation of your country and affiliated with World Athletics

-Foreign athletes who are European Union members must provide authorization from their home Federation to compete abroad, along with a residence permit or visa
+Foreign athletes from the European Union must provide authorization from their home Federation for competing abroad, along with a residence permit or visa

-You can also subscribe to a RunCard (available at https://www.runcard.com/) to be ranked (ensure the card's validity date).
-This card, valid for one year, allows you to compete in Italian races and be ranked.
+You can also subscribe to a RunCard (on the site https://www.runcard.com/) to be ranked (be mindful of the card's expiration date).
+This card, valid for one year, allows you to participate in Italian races and be ranked.

 For registration without affiliation or RunCard:

-Athletes registered with a foreign Federation affiliated with World Athletics, who are not registered by their federation, club, or association, must sign a self-declaration confirming the affiliation
+Athletes from foreign Federations affiliated with World Athletics, who are not registered by their federation, club, or association must sign a self-declaration certifying membership

-Lack of affiliation or RunCard will not grant you the right to be ranked, but you may participate in non-competitive events.
+The absence of affiliation or a RunCard will not entitle you to be ranked.
+However, you can still participate in non-competitive events.

-Please note that non-competitive races (with no ranking) do not entitle you to receive prizes in kind, cash prizes, vouchers, bonuses, appearances, or reimbursements of any kind.
+Please note that non-competitive races (where there is no ranking) do not entitle you to receive prizes in kind, cash, vouchers, bonuses, commitments, or reimbursements of any kind.

-Changing rooms and bag check facilities will be available for runners.
+Changing rooms and lockers will be available for runners.

 21 km: